Marija Kuraitytė-Varnienė: In interwar Lithuania

 Kuraitytė-Varnienė first taught educational games at courses for kindergarten teachers established by Honorata Paškauskaitė-Ivanauskienė (wife of Tadas Ivanauskas).
 However, she quickly quit as she felt not understood and appreciated.
 Discouraged, she withdrew from public life.

 In 1923, while her husband worked in Czechoslovakia on printing the banknotes of the Lithuanian litas, she completed a course on the Dalcroze eurhythmics in Prague.
 In 1927, she started teaching at the kindergarten established for soldiers' children.
 Her modern teaching methods were not well received and she was forced to quit.
 In 1928, Kuraitytė-Varnienė opened a private kindergarten at her house in Kaunas.

 In 1930, she traveled to Rome to attend half-year courses taught by Maria Montessori.
 She also attended similar courses in Nice in 1934 and received approval from the Association Montessori Internationale to spread Montessori ideas in Lithuania.
 Upon return to Lithuania, Kuraitytė-Varnienė opened a new kindergarten based on the Montessori principles which grew to include a primary school by 1936.
 The kindergarten was attended mainly by children of the intelligentsia as monthly costs were 40 Lithuanian litas.

 She became an avid advocate of the Montessori education in Lithuania.
 She organized courses for kindergarten teachers and exhibits of educational materials.
 She published articles in various Lithuanian periodicals, including Vairas, Tautos mokykla, Židinys, Naujoji Romuva, Motina ir vaikas, as well as three brochures in 1938.
 In this work, she was supported by her husband Adomas Varnas and her student Domė Petrutytė.
 Together with Vincenta Matulaitytė-Lozoraitienė, Stasys Šalkauskis, and others, they established the Montessori Society of Lithuania in 1934.
-Kuraitytė-Varnienė and Varnas attended the international Montessori congress in Kopenhagen in 1937.
+Kuraitytė-Varnienė and Varnas attended the international Montessori congress in Copenhagen in 1937.
 Varnas presented on children's achievements in drawing and painting when using the Montessori method.

 In 1936, a new law enacted by the Lithuanian government required kindergarten teachers to have completed specialized education.
 This further increased competition among three main societies that operated kindergartens in Lithuania: Lietuvos vaikas (which was subsidized by the government), the Society of St. Vincent de Paul (which was supported by the Roman Catholic Church), and the Montessori Society (which received no support).